dixneuf19/linux-setup/README.md

 # Reinstall my Linux OS

 I do it sometimes for good or bad reasons.
 These is a guide intended to do it quicker next time.
-At the end, it should become a script, because (automation is important)[https://queue.acm.org/detail.cfm?id=3197520] and it can be done (gradually)[https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/].
+At the end, it should become a script, because [automation is important](https://queue.acm.org/detail.cfm?id=3197520) and it can be done [gradually](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/).

 The idea :
 1. Document the steps: just plain text, a kitchen recipe